iaakanksha/Face_Detection_Project/README.md

 # Smart Attendance

 The name itself reflects the exact idea behind it.
 Its a OpenCV project which is purely based on face detection & recognition but in addition it will also store the name and time of enrollment by crerating an excel sheet.
+Still confused???

+Okay here is an example for your better undertanding..
+Let's consider the NEW NORMAL scenario of our life which we all are copping with that is ONLINE TUTORING.
+When teacher/ prof want to take the attendance of students either they have to call the roll numbers or some platforms allows to preserve the participants list in the meeting.
+But still there are  chances of happening some misbehaviors.
+So to avoid that this system is build.

  ![Demo](https://www.aindralabs.com/wp-content/uploads/smart-attendance.jpg)